Mohamed Salleh Bajuri

 Mohamed Salleh bin Bajuri is a Malaysian politician.
-He is a member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition.
-He has served as Treasurer-General of BERSATU since 2016.
+He is a member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) and formerly the Pakatan Harapan (PH) coalitions.
+He served as the Treasurer-General of BERSATU from 2016 to November 2024.

-Issues
+Controversies and issues

 Mohamed Salleh Bajuri was remanded by the Malaysian Anti-Corruption Commission for allegations concerning party accounts.
 He was released on bail on 4 March 2023.